-My heart is currently so full of both grief and overwhelming awe/gratitude after the passing this week of one of my most influential mentors.
-Bob Duggan was an embodied advocate of living life to the fullest and his impact on me, my friends, family, patients, and fellow acupuncturists is indelible.
+Bob Duggan, one of my most influential mentors was an embodied advocate of living life to the fullest and his impact on me, my friends, family, patients, and fellow acupuncturists is indelible.
 Really he’s touched the lives of countless people and I am feeling so grateful for what’s been made possible by this man.

 Bob Duggan was the co-founder of The Traditional Acupuncture Institute (later Tai Sophia, and now The Maryland University of Integrative Health), the first accredited acupuncture school in the United States.
 He helped to legalize acupuncture across the US and paved the way for so many of us who can now freely practice this beautiful healing art.